Gabriola Health Care Foundation

 Part 11 — Borrowing

-65. In order to carry out the purposes of the society the directors may, on behalf of and in the name of the society, raise or secure the payment or repayment of money in the manner they decide, and, in particular but without limiting that power, by the issue of debentures.
+65. In order to carry out the purposes of the Society the directors may, on behalf of and in the name of the Society, borrow money, raise or secure the payment or repayment of money in the manner they decide, and, in particular but without limiting that power, by the issue of debentures.

 66. A debenture must not be issued without the authorization of a special resolution.